SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/logging.en.md

   {{< /tab >}}
 {{< /tabpane >}}

-**INFO**

-This is where the most useful information gets logged.
-Selenium logs the endpoints and payloads sent to and received from the driver or server.
-This is a great way to see what Selenium is actually doing under the hood, and can be used to determine if it is Selenium code or driver code that is causing a problem.
-(Unfortunately, we can't blame the driver if Selenium is sending incorrect syntax).
+**Useful Information**

+This is the default level where Selenium logs things that users should be aware of but do not need to take actions on.
+It presents information such as requests and responses between driver and server, payload, etc.

-Different languages have different level to log requests and response.
+Different languages have different level to log information.

 {{< tabpane langEqualsHeader=true text=true >}}
   {{< tab header="Java" >}}